← Back to blog

 The same Ollama-friendly models, on your iPhone.

-PocketLLM runs Llama 3.2, Phi-3.5 Mini, and Qwen 2.5 Coder natively on iOS.
+PocketLLM is built to run Llama 3.2, Phi-3.5 Mini, and Qwen 2.5 Coder natively on iOS.
 No account, no cloud, no telemetry.
-Join the waitlist.
+Coming soon — join the launch list.